CliMA/CalibrateEmulateSample.jl/docs/src/sample.md

 - Further extended for the needs of CES in [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo).

-## Classes and methods

 ### Sampler

 A Sampler is AbstractMCMC's term for an implementation of a MCMC sampling algorithm, along with all its configuration parameters.
-All samplers must inherit from `AbstractMCMC.AbstractSampler`.
+All samplers are a subtype of AbstractMCMC's `AbstractSampler`.

 Currently CES only implements the Metropolis-Hastings (MH) algorithm.
 Because it's so straightforward, much of AbstractMCMC isn't needed.
-We implement two variants of MH with two different Samplers: `RWMetropolisHastings` and `pCNMetropolisHastings`, both of which inherit from the `AdvancedMH.MHSampler` base class.
-The public constructor for both Samplers is [`MetropolisHastingsSampler`](@ref); the different Samplers are specified by passing a [`MCMCProtocol`](@ref) object to this constructor.
+We implement two variants of MH with two different Samplers: `RWMetropolisHastings` and `pCNMetropolisHastings`, both of which are subtypes of `AdvancedMH.MHSampler`.
+The constructor for both Samplers is [`MetropolisHastingsSampler`](@ref); the different Samplers are specified by passing a [`MCMCProtocol`](@ref) object to this constructor.

-The MH Sampler classes have only one field, `proposal`, which is the distribution used to generate new MH proposals via stochastic offsets to the current parameter values.
-This is done by [AdvancedMH.propose()](https://github.com/TuringLang/AdvancedMH.jl/blob/master/src/proposal.jl), which gets called for each MCMC `step()` (below).
-The difference between our two Samplers is in how this proposal is generated:
+The `MHSampler` has only one field, `proposal`, the distribution used to generate new MH proposals via additive stochastic perturbations to the current parameter values.
+This is done by [AdvancedMH.propose()](https://github.com/TuringLang/AdvancedMH.jl/blob/master/src/proposal.jl), which gets called for each MCMC `step()`.
+The difference between Samplers comes from how the proposal is generated:

 - [`RWMHSampling`](@ref) does vanilla random-walk proposal generation with a constant, user-specified step size (this differs from the AdvancedMH implementation, which doesn't provide for a step size.)